thedrummeraki/pycmp/README.md

 # pycmp

 A Python implementation of Certificate Management Protocol (as known as CMP) data structures.
+The implementation of this project will follow [RFC #4210](https://www.ietf.org/rfc/rfc4210.txt).

 Here is a list of different data structures to be coverted.
 Any contrubition is welcome!